Academic Reading & Study Skills for the Non-Native Speaker II

 Check with coordinator for current list.

-A short novel or complete nonfiction text will be used along with an ESL reading skills text.
+A short novel will be used along with an ESL reading skills text.

 X. Methods of Evaluating Student Progress